Madrax Bike Racks

 Bike Racks on Rails

-Like freestanding bike racks, bike racks on rails don't require mounting the rack to the surface.
+Like freestanding bike racks, bike racks on rails don't require the mounting of racks to a surface.
 Instead, the rack elements are mounted to a c channel rail, creating an effective enclosure to lock a bicycle to.

-Bike racks on rails are also easily moved.
-But are large enough that it deters stealing the entire structure.
+Bike racks on rails are also easily moved, but large enough to deter thieves from stealing the entire structure.

 L-R: U Bike Rack on Rails, Sentry Double-sided Bike Rack, Shark-up Bike Rack.